DHSProgram/DHS-Indicators-Stata/Readme.txt

 There are two commands that can be used for producing tables for the indicators in SPSS: ctables and crosstab.
 The ctables command (Custom Tables) is easier to use and more powerful, however the Custom Tables module is a separate module that must be purchased in addition to the SPSS Base module.
 If the user does not have this module installed then they can use the crosstab command.
 The current SPSS code for producing tables has both commands available with the crosstab commands commented out.
 Please use the appropriate command for your needs.
 ### Stata
 In Stata the tabout command is used to create tables.
 This is a package that needs to be installed before it can be used.
 To install tabout, enter "ssc install tabout" in the Stata command window.
+### R
+These scripts typically use `expss` package to create tables that can utilize survey weights and labelled data.
+More recent scripts use `openxlsx` package to export tables to excel.
+Older scripts may use `xlsx` package.

 **********************************************************************************************************************************************************

 ## Completion list (this list will be updated periodically)